 - It is used to remove air pockets from the water supply pipe.

-- It is used for aeration and de-chlorination of aeration.
+- Also used for the aeration and de-chlorination of aeration.

 Types of hydraulic jump: